Getting Started for Artists

 Set Your Shipping Preferences

 To set up your preferences, you will need to map your shipping method names to your printer's shipping method names.
-This can be done following the instructions in the Shipping Class Match guide.
+This can be done following the instructions in the How to Set Up Shipping Class Matches guide.

 If your method names are not mapped to theirs, they will use the default Domestic/International Mail Classes discussed above, and this can be unexpectedly expensive.
 Please take some time to read through the shipping class match guide and set up your store appropriately.